Mardi Himal Base Camp Trek

 What to expect from Mardi Himal Base Camp?

-You can see the grand view of Mount Mount Fishtail(Machhapuchhre) Annapurna South and the mountain range of Annapurna and Dhauligiri from Mardi Himal Base Camp (4500m/14763ft) furthermore you can also see the valleys and Local village on two sides.
+You can see the grand view of Mount Fishtail(Machhapuchhre), Annapurna South, and the mountain range of Annapurna and Dhaulagiri from Mardi Himal Base Camp (4500m/14763ft).
+Furthermore, you can also see the valleys and local villages on both sides.

 What permits need for Mardi Himal Base Camp Trek?